MariaDB4j/MariaDB4j/README.md

 How?
 (Java)
 ----
-MariaDB binaries are in the MariaDB4j JAR and, by default, extracted to a temporary base directory on the fly, then started by Java:
+The MariaDB native binaries are in the MariaDB4j-DB-win*/linux*/mac*.JARs on which the main MariaDB4j JAR depends on by Maven transitive dependencies and, by default, are extracted from the classpath to a temporary base directory on the fly, then started by Java:

 1. Install the database with a particular configuration, using short-cut: